How To Lower Your Mortgage Payment (With Or Without A Refinance)

 Why Are These Extra Expenses Part Of My Monthly Mortgage Payment?

-To make your life easier (and to prevent you from failing to pay), most lenders offer, and often require, payments into an escrow account each month to cover insurance and tax bills.
+To make your life easier (and to prevent you from missing a required payment), most lenders offer, and often require, payments into an escrow account each month to cover insurance and tax bills.
 The lender will deposit that money into an escrow account, and then make the payment themselves when those bills come due.
 In this way, lenders can be sure that the borrower’s bills are paid in a timely fashion.

-Many homeowners view this as a major convenience because it allows them to pay off their debt invisibly without the possibility of being blindsided by a property tax bill, for example, that they had forgotten about.
+Many homeowners view this as a major convenience because it allows them to pay off their debt invisibly without the possibility of being blindsided by a property tax bill.
+Escrow money is always yours and if your mortgage ends with any money in an escrow account, it will be refunded to you.

 An escrow waiver releases borrowers from the requirement that they include extra payments to cover insurance and property taxes.
-Technically, your monthly mortgage payment would go down, but you would then become responsible for paying those bills on time and in full, or face default on the mortgage.
+Technically, your monthly mortgage payment would go down, but you would then become responsible for paying those bills on time and in full, or face default on your mortgage (if you fail to pay property taxes).

 If you’re already struggling with your mortgage payment, it might be best to think about escrow as a sort of savings account.
 If you fail to pay your property tax bill, you will be hit with a tax lien on your property.
 That will make it more complicated for you should you decide your current situation is unaffordable and you’d like to sell your home.